Konstantin-Parfenov/Konstantin-Parfenov.github.io/README.md

 ### DMP-System user classification
 [Github](https://github.com/Konstantin-Parfenov/DMP_sys_prediction)

-Team:
-Konstantin Parfenov, Yuriy Kostyushko
+Team:Konstantin Parfenov, Yuriy Kostyushko, Anatoliy Kurtov

 The task of this project was to make a python script to classify the age group and sex group of a user based on his browser history.
 This script is intended to run in a cron job and the input is from Standard input (stdin)ю
 Besides the ROC-AUC treshold, this model has SLA for each prediction of 0.04 seconds.

-I and my team made two approaches.
+I and my team made three approaches.
 The first approach was the Neural Network approach.
 The model was built with TensorFlow and has comparable results however, it was computational heavy to meet SLA limits.
 The second approach was with the XGBoost algorithm.
 The accuracy and speed of this model were enough to meet the task requirements.
+In the third approach we used "bag of words" algorithm unfortunately, the accuracy of this model was insufficient.
 Another notable decision was to scrap Yandex categories for the top 100 sites in each category and use this data during the training process of our model.

 ## Big data Spark Projects